JassarHytham/Retail-Management-System/README.md

 RetailManagementSystem is an advanced Java application tailored for efficient retail store management.
 It integrates various aspects of retail operations into a cohesive system.

 ## Features
-- Daily Sales Tracking
+- **Daily Sales Tracking**: Manage and record daily sales transactions.
-- Inventory Management
+- **Inventory Management**: Keep track of inventory levels and update item details.
-- Purchase Order Handling
+- **Purchase Order Processing**: Handle creation and management of purchase orders.
-- Supplier Information Management
+- **Supplier Management**: Maintain and manage supplier information.
-- Secure User Authentication
+- **User Authentication**: Secure system access with role-based user authentication.

 ## How to Run
 1. **Install Java**: Ensure Java is installed on your system.